-The goal of this immunosenescence continuing education program is to help nurses, health educators, dietitians, paramedics and EMTs, laboratory technologists, massage therapists and occupational therapists understand how age-related changes in the immune system increase the risk and severity of common infections in elderly patients.
+The goal of this immunosenescence continuing education program is to help nurses, health educators, dietitians, laboratory technologists, massage therapists and occupational therapists understand how age-related changes in the immune system increase the risk and severity of common infections in elderly patients.
 After studying the information presented here, you will be able to:

 - List three reasons elderly patients are more likely to develop an infection than younger patients